locnho/chem-feeder-mqtt/README.md

 The general idea is:

-1. Capture 5 images for 1 second
+1. Capture 20 images with delay of 50ms
-2. Using these 5 images, determine if the LCD is ON or OFF.
+2. Using these images, determine if the LCD is ON or OFF.
 This is for the case where the LCD is flashing due to alarm.
-3. If it is OFF, report 1.0 and stop
+3. If it is OFF, report 0.0 and stop
-4. Using the image with most white color pixel, determine the LCD location and crop 100 pixel border all around
+4. For image that is not complete black, determine the LCD location and crop 100 pixel borders
 5. Determine the contour of the LCD using OpenCV
 6. Scale the image to 512 pixel and transpose the LCD image into a rectangle using OpenCV
 7. Scale the image to 128 pixel and determine all the LCD digits using OpenCV
 8. For each LCD digits, determine whether each segment is ON (white) or OFF (black).
 Then decode the digit from these on/off segment.
 9. If the operation failed to determine the digits or transpose, adjust the black and white binary mapping threshold and try again.
 10. If the operation failed to determine the digits, adjust the exposure and try again.
-11. Final, try a second time if it failed before report 2.0 for error decode the digit.
+11. Final, try three times.
+12. If all failed, report 2.0 for error decoding digits.

 # Misc Note

 If your camera is mounted at a different direction, use the "-r" parameter to rotate.